lilyj521/web-dev-hw/assignment-06/README.md

-1. Forms I've seen on the web are for entering username (text entry) and password (hidden text), on most social media sites, as well as cyberbear and moodle.
-I've also seen buttons for submitting a google search, or my username and password.
+1. One form I've seen on the internet is the Google searchbox.
+It's function is to allow the user to type an inquiry into the box.
+You then use a button to submit the question and receive results.

-2. text: google search box
+2. text: entering a username
    selection: multiple choice answers for an online quiz
    button: submit a google search